aaungdev/aaungdev/README.md

 🌟 Welcome to my GitHub!
 I'm a front-end developer and Year Up student passionate about creating user-friendly web applications.
-Currently, I'm deepening my knowledge in JavaScript and DevOps practices. 🚀
+Currently, I'm deepening my knowledge in JavaScript and Python. 🚀

 ## 🛠️ Tech Stack